How Long Does a CIPD Qualification Take?

 The CIPD Level 3 Foundation Certificate in People Practice will take you around 7 to 9 months to complete while working full time.

-If you’re looking to take the first step on your HR or L&D career path or have minimal HR/L&D experience, then the CIPD Foundation Certificate qualification is right for you.
+If you’re looking to take the first step on your HR or L&D career path or have minimal HR/L&D experience, then the CIPD Foundation Certificate in People Practice qualification is right for you.

 How Long Does a CIPD Level 5 Associate Diploma Qualification Take?